dae-cpp/dae-cpp/README.md

 git clone https://github.com/ikorotkin/dae-cpp.git
 ```

-Start CMake (`cmake-gui`), choose the source code path (`dae-cpp` folder) and the target directory (it will contain Visual Studio project files).
+Start CMake (`cmake-gui`), choose the source code path (`dae-cpp` folder) and empty target directory (it will contain Visual Studio project files).
 Press "Configure" button.

 If CMake cannot find any of the libraries, it will print an error message.
 You can modify the paths and other parameters (see [More building options](https://github.com/ikorotkin/dae-cpp#more-building-options) above) and re-configure the project.

 If configuration is successful, press "Configure" again to update the cache and then "Generate".
 In the target directory you will find Visual Studio project files.

 Double-click on `dae-cpp.sln` to open Visual Studio with the project.
 Do not forget to change Solution Configuration from `Debug` to `Release`.
-Compile the solution (`F7` by default).
+Build the solution (`F7` by default).
 After compilation, the executable files can be found in `Release` folder.

-Note that in order to execute the tests (for example, `robertson.exe`) from `Release` folder, you need to set up Intel MKL environment variables by executing `mklvars.bat intel64` or `mklvars.bat ia32` (depending on the target platform) from `cmd`.
+Note that in order to execute the tests (for example, `perovskite.exe`) from `Release` folder, you need to set up Intel MKL environment variables by executing `mklvars.bat intel64` or `mklvars.bat ia32` (depending on the target platform) from `cmd`.
 By default `mklvars.bat` is located in MKL root folder in `bin` subdirectory, for example:

 ```bash
 "C:\Program Files (x86)\IntelSWTools\compilers_and_libraries\windows\mkl\bin\mklvars.bat" intel64